herotechcourse/kotlin-blackjack/README.md

   - [x] If all the players finish, then the Dealer drawCards automatically for themselves.
   - [x] Print a final Hand from each participant
   - [x] Call the dealer to calculate the final hand for each player and set the results
+  - [ ] Calculates final earnings for each player and the dealer.
-  - [x] Print final results
+  - [ ] Prints final earnings.
   - [x] Add a try catch with a retry template function for the validation of the user input.
 ### View
 - [x] InputView
   - [x] Should accept the names of the players
+  - [ ] Should accept betting amounts for each player (should be a positive integer).
   - [x] Should be comma separated names
   - [x] Should contain a minimum of one player.
   - [x] The names should be unique.
 - [x] OutputView
   - [x] Should print the list of all participants and their hands.
   - [x] Should print the final hands and score.
   - [x] Should print the Final Result.
+  - [ ] Prints the final earnings for each player and the dealer.
   - [x] Add empty lines between each step on the game.

-### Todo
-  - [ ] Add customize exception messages
-  - [ ] Add constants to Input and Output Prompts
-  - [ ] Print cards with color (black and red)
-  - [ ] Update the hasBlackJack method to return true only in the first hand